Monday, February 22, 2010

 09 Switzerland

-B: I like the final lines “Risplenderà une luce per quelli che sapranno / Cercare il sole nell’oscurità”.
+B: I like the final lines: “Risplenderà une luce per quelli che sapranno / Cercare il sole nell’oscurità.”

 A: Speaking of ordinary ballads, it’s the Swiss entry.
 Well, more of an anthem really, and not nearly as run-of-the-mill as most of Switzerland’s Eurovision output.

 V: The orchestration is fantastic and sounds massive – something Duilio clearly draws on.
-His voice is not all that easily taken to though; very Italian.
-Great piano.
+His voice is not all that easily taken to though; it

 10 Estonia